SEBR-0429/cover_letter_workshop/README.md

  - "Thank you for reading my application, I can send over any references or letters of recommendation that you would like.
 I can be reached at *(123)456-7890* or *Your.Email@your.email* for any further questions." is the basic gist of this closing sentence.
 You can change the wording up as you would like

+## Recap

+- Like drafting Wireframe designs, constructing ERD's or Whiteboarding your code, writing Cover Letters is a skill in itself.
+It is something you will want to practice and build as you continue in your professional journey.
+- You will most likely have a few drafts and versions saved on your computer to use for different roles, which you can use and send when the need arises (Like bonus tracks on Tortured Poets...)

+- *"And you come away with a great little story of a mess of a dreamer with the nerve to adore you”